-Formulated to enhance the creations of artists working with Liquitex Acrylic Paint, but equally effective when mixed with any Acrylic Colour, Liquitex Professional Glass Beads is a suspension of small, spherical aggregate beads in a clear, medium body acrylic gel.
+Formulated to enhance the creations of artists working with Liquitex Acrylic Paint, but equally effective when mixed with any Acrylic Colour, Liquitex Glass Beads is a suspension of small, spherical aggregate beads in a clear, medium body acrylic gel.
 Create dazzling effects by mixing with transparent colour, to mirror the radiant qualities of precious jewels.

 Warning: Last items in stock!